xxxxxyang/xxxxxyang.github.io/about/index.md

 Here is **JiaHe Yang (杨家和)**.

-I am an undergraduate student at the University of Science and Technology of China, majored in Computer Science.
+I am an undergraduate student at the University of Science and Technology of China, majoring in Computer Science.

 # Research Interests